The first recorded letter was sent from Famagusta to Constantinople in 1353, during the Venetian occupation.

-Download the Cyprus Post Code Directory (in pdf format, may not be compatible with mobile devices) provided by Cyprus Post which has a lot of information on street names and post office locations (click on the different tabs at the bottom of the excel spreadsheet).
-This is the updated version as of 2014.
+Download the Cyprus Post Code Directory provided by Cyprus Post which has a lot of information on street names and post office locations (click on the different tabs at the bottom of the excel spreadsheet).
+This is the updated version as of March 2015.

 The Cyprus Post exerts every effort to respond to the growing number of stamp collectors around the world.
 In 1981 the Cyprus Postal and Philatelic Museum was opened in Niscosia, where sets of Cyprus stamps and items related to the Cyprus postal history are displayed.

 As well as this, the Stamps and Philatelic Service offers quality Cyprus stamps for sale to philatelists, by issuing a limited number of series each year aimed at covering postage revenue, whilst at the same time projecting through stamps the history, cultural heritage and natural attractions of Cyprus.
 Up until December 2009, seven definitive series have been issued consisting of 97 stamps, 157 special commemorative series, totalling 496 stamps, and 7 refugee series, featuring 7 stamps.

 New stamp issues